Top-Rated New York Lawyers Help You with Employment Contract Agreements

 Taking on employment law cases across NY

-The Law Offices of Tacopina & Seigel advises clients about employment contracts and severance agreements.
+The Law Offices of Tacopina, Seigel & DeOreo advises clients about employment contracts and severance agreements.
 The firm’s experienced attorneys can review a contract or agreement, negotiate the terms of a contract or represent you in a contract-dispute matter.
-Known throughout New York as one of the finest law firms in the state, Tacopina & Seigel is prepared to fiercely protect your rights under an employment contract or severance agreement.
+Known throughout New York as one of the finest law firms in the state, Tacopina, Seigel & DeOreo is prepared to fiercely protect your rights under an employment contract or severance agreement.

 How attorneys in NYC can assist you with your severance agreement